pjamessteven/partymap-backend/README.txt

 		in the database.
 If we didn't hand it off to another worker thread using celery then the user would be staring at a loading spinner for wayyy too long and wonder wtf is going if we hold up the main thread with work that takes a lot of time and could be done async.

-'worker_1':	A celery worker that waits for asynchronous work and then does it 'in the background'.
+'worker_1':	A celery worker that waits for asynchronous work (like getting artist info and processing media) and then does it 'in the background'.
 Explained above.
 This uses the same Debian container created by the 'web' service.

 Initial install: